o355/PyWeather/README.md

 [Subscribe to PyWeather's Weekly Newsletter, for all the latest in PyWeather news on a weekly basis!](https://owenthe.ninja/sign-pyweathers-weekly-newsletter/)

 ## Welcome to PyWeather (0.6.2 beta)!
-Welcome to PyWeather, and thanks for being here!
-Don't worry, we're super happy that you're here.
+Welcome to PyWeather, the fun way to check the weather in a terminal.
+Thanks for being here!

 PyWeather is the culmination of thousands of hours of work poured into a silly little project that got more advanced over time.